Skip to main content

 3. Return an image ID you can use for creating sandboxes

-You can monitor the template creation:
+You can monitor the sandbox deployment with:

 bl get sandbox mytemplate --watch